IntentArchitect/Docs/articles/module-building/templates-general/templates-with-module-dependencies/templates-with-module-dependencies.md

 ---
-uid: module-building.templates-general.templates-with-module-dependencies
+uid: module-building.templates-general.templates-with-external-module-dependencies
 ---

-# Creating Templates which have have module dependencies
+# Creating Templates with External Module Dependencies

 When creating your own modules, your module may be dependent on another module or have interplay with another module.
-This articale covers various topics around this theme.
+This article covers various topics around this theme.

-## Automating the Installation of Dependany Modules
+## Automating the Installation of Dependent Modules

-When taking about module dependencies this are one of the following forms:
+When talking about module dependencies, they come in one of the following forms:

-- **Hard**: this is a required dependency, your module will not work without the dependant module being installed.
+- **Hard**: This is a required dependency; your module will not work without the dependent module being installed.
-- **Soft**: this is an optional dependency, your module will will run without the dependency, but will have additional or different functionality if the dependant module is installed.
+- **Soft**: This is an optional dependency; your module will run without the dependency but will have additional or different functionality if the dependent module is installed.

 ### Automatically Installing Hard Dependency Modules

-Assuming you have a `RepositoryModule` module and you want to write a new module `RepositoryExtensionsModule`, which extends the functionality of the `RepositoryModule`, in this case the `RepositoryExtensionsModule` has a hard dependency on the `RepositoryModule`, as it's functionality relies on the presence of the `RepositoryModule`.
+Assume you have a `RepositoryModule` module and you want to write a new module `RepositoryExtensionsModule`, which extends the functionality of the `RepositoryModule`.
+In this case, the `RepositoryExtensionsModule` has a hard dependency on the `RepositoryModule`, as its functionality relies on the presence of the `RepositoryModule`.

-if this scenario you can simply add a `dependency` configutation in your `RepositoryExtensionsModule`'s [](xref:module-building.module-installation) file.
+In this scenario, you can simply add a `dependency` configuration in your `RepositoryExtensionsModule`'s [](xref:module-building.module-installation) file.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>